JC Travels: Top 5 things to do in Canberra, Australia

 After we touched down in Sydney, we immediately headed to Canberra.
 My parents live in Canberra now, the capital of Australia.
 It’s not somewhere I had thought of visiting before I moved and I know a lot of people don’t rate it – but I think it’s a really beautiful city and definitely worth a visit.
 A long weekend would be ideal, especially if you live in Australia and want somewhere new to explore.
+We were originally going to stay in a family accommodation warrnambool but we decided that Sydney would be the best travel option.
+Since my parents live there, it meant that accommodation would be free – bingo!!

 Unfortunately our first weekend in Canberra mainly consisted of sleeping and feeling rubbish due to all of the jetlag.
 Luckily, after a few days in Sydney, we headed back with my best friend Hannah and her husband for a few days to relax and spend Christmas.
 None of the rest of the group had been to Canberra before so it was a good chance to explore the city again.
 If you do decide to go, then these are my top 5 things to do in Canberra.